-Uber has released a bunch of new stats today including just how well riders are rated by Uber drivers.
-Yep, you can finally have a look at the breakdown of all the trips you’ve taken over the years, and see just exactly why you’re on a 4.7-star rating.
-That also means you can now see just how many times you’ve copped a one-star rating for whatever reason.
+Uber released a bunch of new stats at the start of the year, including just how well riders are rated by Uber drivers.
+Yep, you can have a look at the breakdown of all the trips you’ve taken over the years and see just exactly why you’re on a 4.7-star rating.
+That also means you can check just how many times you’ve copped a one-star rating for whatever reason.
 Good, great, terrifying.

-The ridesharing app launched its privacy centre on Thursday, which has a heap of new features for riders including all your trips and every single Uber Eats order you’ve ever made.
+The ridesharing app launched its privacy centre in February, which included a heap of new features for riders including all your trips and every single Uber Eats order you’ve ever made.

 Not sure if this is a good or bad thing, to be honest.
 Like, do I really want to see my 2am rides home from the club and how many times I’ve ordered hungover Macca’s?